bitfinexcom/hypertele/README.md

 ```
 options:

--l PORT : port of theservice you want to expose to the peers
+-l PORT : port of the service you want to expose to the peers
 --address ADDRESS : IP of the service you want to expose to the peers
 --seed SEED : seed (command-line)
 --compress : enable chunk compression